-This series of photos explores both the transitory nature and the overtly solitary experience of walking the Camino in winter; a time when way-markers can be hidden under snow, pilgrim hostels are often vacant, fields are empty and rustic Spanish villages appear abandoned.
+Walking the Camino in winter is a profoundly solitary experience.
+It is a time when way-markers can be obscured by snow or heavy fog, pilgrim refuges are often vacant, fields are deserted and rustic Spanish villages appear abandoned.

-This work offers a glimpse of some of the in-between spaces of such a journey and the time that elapses as we move slowly from one place to another.
-The shots were captured on high-grain colour film and will be available in book form in late 2014.
+These photographs, captured on high-grain colour film, offer a glimpse of some of the in-between moments of such a journey, as we move slowly from one place to another.

 © Cherina Hadley 2016 | Travel & Landscape Photographer